-Here is a collection of some of the smaller projects I have hacked together during the last decade.
+Here is a collection of some of the smaller projects I have hacked together over the last decade.
 Some projects are old, some are unfinished, some failed miserably, but I would like to share them anyway.
-Each of the projects by itself would be too small for a full article, so I'm writing a collection of short articles instead.
+Each of the projects by itself would be too small for a full article, so I have written a collection of short articles instead.

 One day I was looking for a new bed.
 The old mattress was worn pretty thin, I didn't like the frame and the whole thing wasn't even mine to begin with.
 I quickly got hold of a decent but odd sized (190x120cm) mattress.
 Where do you find a frame of this size?
 I always like to build things but didn't want to spend too much money on my bed.
 Then I realized, when you can sit on an empty crate and stand on an empty crate, why wouldn't you be able to sleep on an empty crate?
 Why not build a bed out of empty crates?
 If you shuffle the 30x40cm crates correctly, you can fit them exactly under the mattress.
 And when you're done with it, you can even get your deposit back when you return the crates to the supermarket.

 There were some pipes from the central heating in the corner of my room, so the bed couldn't be as close to the wall as I would have liked.
 This is resolved by cutting some bits from the corner crates.
 I might not get my deposit back, but at least the bed fits now.
 Another problem was that the crates tended to slide outwards when you get in and out of the bed, so I wrapped a tie down strap around the outer crates, holding the whole bunch together.
 I have used this crate bed for a little over 2 years and, while unique, it is not as comfortable as a real bed base.
 Also the plastic bottom of the crates, used to hold the mattress, really wear the mattress down.